30+ Best Gifts For New Mums – AKA Your New Parent Gift Guide

 Jump to

 Put down the cute rabbit toy, what the new mum in your life really needs is a gift that's all about her.
 This Hot Mum Era gift set comes with a silk scrunchie, a silk eye mask, a set of boob chocolates, an ice roller, some grown up gummies and a Jessica Urlich poetry book which is guaranteed to hit any mama in the feels.
-The ultimate gift for new mums.
+The cool mum's maternity hamper.

 Nothing feels more luxurious to a new mum than a fancy pair of pyjamas.
 This tailored pair from Desmond & Dempsey are made from 100% organic cotton and feature deep pockets for carrying around postpartum essentials.
 They are breastfeeding-friendly AND smart enough to wear when guests pop over, which means no need to actually get dressed.